ascsl/laravel-docs-ES/artisan-EN-ES.md

         require base_path('routes/console.php');
     }

 Aunque este archivo no define rutas HTTP, define los puntos de entrada (rutas) basados ​​en la consola en su aplicación.
 Dentro de este archivo, puede definir todas sus rutas basadas en Closure utilizando el método `Artisan::command`.
-El método `command` acepta dos argumentos: el [command signature] (# definition-input-expectations) y un Closure que recibe los comandos argumentos y opciones:
+El método `command` acepta dos argumentos: el [command signature](#definition-input-expectations) y un Closure que recibe los argumentos y opciones de comandos:
 > > Even though this file does not define HTTP routes, it defines console based entry points (routes) into your application.
 Within this file, you may define all of your Closure based routes using the `Artisan::command` method.
 The `command` method accepts two arguments: the [command signature](#defining-input-expectations) and a Closure which receives the commands arguments and options:

     Artisan::command('build {project}', function ($project) {
         $this->info("Building {$project}!");
     });

-The Closure está vinculado a la instancia de comando subyacente, por lo que tiene acceso completo a todos los métodos de ayuda a los que normalmente podría acceder en una clase de comando completa.
+El Closure está vinculado a la instancia de comando subyacente, por lo que tiene acceso completo a todos los métodos de ayuda a los que normalmente podría acceder en una clase de comando completa.
 > > The Closure is bound to the underlying command instance, so you have full access to all of the helper methods you would typically be able to access on a full command class.

-#### Dependencias tipo Hinting (sugerencias) : Type-Hinting Dependencies
+#### Indicando dependencias : Type-Hinting Dependencies

-Además de recibir los argumentos y las opciones de su comando, los cierres de comandos también pueden escribir-indicar las dependencias adicionales que le gustaría resolver del [contenedor de servicios] (/docs/{{version}}/container):
+Además de recibir los argumentos y las opciones de su comando, los Closures de comandos también pueden indicar las dependencias adicionales que le gustaría resolver del [contenedor de servicios](/docs/{{version}}/container):
 > > In addition to receiving your command's arguments and options, command Closures may also type-hint additional dependencies that you would like resolved out of the [service container](/docs/{{version}}/container):

     use App\User;